vdelia/vdelia.github.io/_drafts/clojure_intro.markdown

 In the REPL you can submit Clojure code for evaluation, get the results, and get the prompt back waiting for more input.
 This is the mechanism used by all IDEs  to give us an interactive environment.

-Want to see the `Hello world` message coming up?.
+Want to see the `Hello world` message coming up?
 If you are still in the REPL, run

 {% highlight bash %}